Let’s face the facts, we LOVE to buy clothes. For Americans clothing consumption has doubled since the 2000s.

 Luckily, as our consumption has increased, so has our interest in being better consumers.
 A study published in Forbes Magazine found that 87% of Americans surveyed said they would be interested in buying products with social and environmental benefits if given the chance.
 Across the board, shoppers are looking for companies to do more to protect the world we live in.

-However, when it comes to conscious consumption many of us don’t realize that the problem may start with the clothes on our backs.
+The epitome of unsustainable fashion is fast fashion.
+And many of us may not realize that the problem starts with the clothes on our backs.